 Article 8 - Right to respect for private and family life

-- Every person has the right to respect for their private and family life, their home and their correspondence.
+- Everyone has the right to respect for their private and family life, their home and their correspondence.

-- An authority may intervene in the exercise of this right only insofar as the interference is required by law and necessary in a democratic society for national or public security, for the economic well-being of the country, for the maintenance of order, for the prevention of crime, for protection health or morality or to protect the rights and freedoms of others.
+- An authority may only intervene in the exercise of this right insofar as the interference is provided for by law and is necessary in a democratic society for national or public security, for the economic well-being of the country, to maintain order, to prevent criminal offenses, for protection health or morality or to protect the rights and freedoms of others.

 But this is no longer true within the states and not at all when it comes to foreigners.
 It seems so.